 Sleep Apnea Surgery Practice Patterns and Procedure Selection

 A first study examined national obstructive sleep apnea surgical treatment patterns using large databases developed by the Agency for Healthcare Research and Quality.
 This work characterized the number, types, and costs of surgeries performed in the United States.
 An estimated 35,000 procedures were performed nationally to treat obstructive sleep apnea in 2006, but only 20% included procedures to treat blockage in breathing in the tongue region.
-Research studies, including Dr. Kezirian’s own work, suggest that blockage in the tongue region occurs much more often than in just 20% of cases.
+Over time, surgeons have learned more about the importance of treating the tongue region, including the use of technologies like the Inspire Upper Airway Stimulation system.

 The findings of this research are presented in more detail on a posting on Dr. Kezirian’s blog.